 - Linda Hartley

-I hold a sex positive space for those exploring poly/ENM or other non-heteronormative relationship dynamics and those who engage in sex work.
+I am committed to creating a culturally sensitive and attuned space that honors and welcomes individuals of all identities, cultural backgrounds, faith traditions, neurotypes, and gender expressions.
+I strive to cultivate an environment that is gender-affirming, neurodiversity-affirming, and grounded in respect for each person’s unique lived experience.
+I hold a sex positive space for those exploring poly/consensual non-monogamy or other non-heteronormative relationship dynamics, and those who engage in sex work.
 I strive to hold a brave space and I stay open to feedback around the best way to support the needs and dignity of each person I engage with.
 In my practice, I will not tolerate transphobia, homophobia, Islamophobia, Anti-semitism, fat phobia, racism, sexism, classism, ableism, or any other "-isms", discrimination or stigmatization.

-Thank you for being here.
-I am deeply grateful for your curiosity and presence
+Thank you for being here human.
+I am deeply grateful for your curiosity and presence.

 A part of this learning means acknowledge the lineage of where my practices come from, who my teachers are and what their influences were.
 Acknowledgment of lineage is an on-going process of uncovering the layers of history that has shaped the practices I am in relationship with, as a means towards reciprocity and repair.
 Without this acknowledgment, western somatic healing modalities, yoga and birthwork paradigms will remain embedded within the values of white supremacy.
 A fellow practitioner recently drew my attention this article by Susan Raffo which has been a helpful tool for me in addressing appropriation in somatics and related fields.